Ella Toone: Senior

-On 6 June 2025, Toone was named in England's squad for UEFA Women's Euro 2025.
+On 6 June 2025, Toone was named in England's squad for UEFA Euro 2025.
 She scored once, against Wales in the 21st-minute, a game which was eventually won 6–1.
 She started the final against Spain, getting subbed off in the 87th-minute.
 England won the final, winning the penalty shootout 3–1 and securing a second consecutive Euros Championship.

 Great Britain Olympic

 In May 2021, Toone was named to the Team GB squad as one of four reserve players for the delayed Tokyo 2020 Olympics.
 She was forced to withdraw from the pre-Olympic training camp held for the English players in June 2021 after testing positive for COVID-19.
 On 1 July 2021, the IOC and FIFA confirmed rosters would be expanded from 18 to 22 meaning the four reserve players would be available for selection to the matchday squad.
 Toone was named to the bench for the opening group game against Chile and appeared as a stoppage time substitute in the 2–0 win.